Microsoft/azure-docs.pt-pt/articles/security-center/security-center-using-recommendations.md

 ---
-title: Recomendações do Centro de segurança do Azure de utilização para melhorar a segurança | Documentos da Microsoft
+title: Use as recomendações da central de segurança do Azure para aprimorar a segurança | Microsoft Docs
-description: " Saiba como utilizar políticas de segurança e recomendações no Centro de segurança do Azure para ajudar a mitigar um ataque de segurança. "
+description: " Saiba como usar as políticas de segurança e recomendações na central de segurança do Azure para ajudar a mitigar um ataque de segurança. "
 services: security-center
 documentationcenter: na
 author: monhaber